hawkwithwind/chat-bot-hub/README.md

 it will starts a web server and a grpc server, grpc server will receive chat-bot register message

-web server can control and get info from grpc server by rpc call. in this way, we can provide a user interface to controll the bots.
+web server can control and get info from grpc server by rpc call. in this way, we can provide a user interface to control the bots.

 ```
   +-------------+